CiscoDevNet/terraform-provider-aci/docs/list-resources/custom_qos_policy.md

 ## Example Usage ##

 The configuration snippet below shows an example for Custom QoS Policy with only required attributes.
+This snippet retrieves a list of all Custom QoS Policy objects.

 ```hcl
 list "aci_custom_qos_policy" "example" {